evanx/sublog-http/README.md

 ```
 where the image is named and tagged as `sublog-http:test`

-Run using the host's redis instance
+Run on host's network i.e. using the host's redis instance:
 ```shell
 docker run --network=host -e NODE_ENV=test \
   -e subscribeChannel=logger:mylogger -e port=8088 -d sublog-http:test